Post: 5 ATS SLA Clauses That Protect HR Teams When Systems Fail in 2026

 Why Do ATS SLA Clauses Matter More Than Uptime Percentages?

-A 99.9% uptime guarantee sounds impressive until you calculate that it permits 8.7 hours of downtime per year — and those hours don’t have to be scheduled.
-The percentage itself is less important than what the SLA specifies about response time, compensation, and data recovery.
+A 99.9% uptime guarantee permits 8.7 hours of downtime per year – and those hours do not have to be scheduled.
+The percentage alone tells you nothing about response time, compensation, or data recovery.
 OpsMap™ compliance reviews examine all five clauses below before any ATS procurement decision.

 Key takeaways:

-• SLA uptime percentages without specific response time and compensation clauses are meaningless
+• SLA uptime percentages without specific response time and compensation clauses carry no contractual weight

 • Maintenance window exclusions allow vendors to schedule downtime during business hours without penalty